ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

+space_primary
+  The size of the primary space allocated to the CICS startup JCL data set.
+Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

+  This option takes effect only when the CICS startup JCL data set is being created.
+If the CICS startup JCL data set already exists, the option has no effect.

+  If this option is not set the primary space is dynamically calculated based on the size of the generated CICS startup JCL

+  | **required**: False
+  | **type**: int

+space_secondary
+  The size of the secondary space allocated to the CICS startup JCL data set.
+Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

+  This option takes effect only when the CICS startup JCL data set is being created.
+If the CICS startup JCL data set already exists, the option has no effect.

+  If this option is not set the primary space is dynamically calculated as 10% of the total size of the generated CICS startup JCL

+  | **required**: False
+  | **type**: int

+space_type
+  The unit portion of the CICS startup JCL data set size.
+Note that this is just the unit; the value for the primary space is specified with \ :literal:`space\_primary`\  and the value for the secondary space is specified with \ :literal:`space\_secondary`\ .

+  This option takes effect only when the CICS startup JCL data set is being created.
+If the CICS startup JCL data set already exists, the option has no effect.

+  The size can be specified in megabytes (\ :literal:`M`\ ), kilobytes (\ :literal:`K`\ ), cylinders (\ :literal:`CYL`\ ), or tracks (\ :literal:`TRK`\ ).

+  If neither \ :literal:`space\_secondary`\  or \ :literal:`space\_primary`\  are set, then this value will not have any effect

+  | **required**: False
+  | **type**: str
+  | **default**: M
+  | **choices**: M, K, CYL, TRK

+state
+  The intended state for the CICS startup JCL data set, which the module aims to achieve.

+  Specify \ :literal:`absent`\  to remove the CICS startup JCL data set entirely, if it already exists.

+  Specify \ :literal:`initial`\  to create the CICS startup JCL data set if it does not already exist.

+  Specify \ :literal:`warm`\  to retain an existing CICS startup JCL data set in its current state.
+The module verifies whether the specified data set exists and whether it matches the generated startup JCL.
+If both conditions are met, the module leaves the data set as is.
+If the data set does not exist or does not match, the operation fails.

+  | **required**: True
+  | **type**: str
+  | **choices**: initial, absent, warm

 steplib
   Any locations of additional \ :literal:`STEPLIB`\  libraries to add, that are not \ :literal:`SDFHAUTH`\ , \ :literal:`SDFHLIC`\ , \ :literal:`SCEERUN`\ , or \ :literal:`SCEERUN2`\ .